Hosting COM Servers with an MCP Server

 Welcome the MCP COM Server

-To get the prototype off the ground I did some vibe coding using ChatGPT, Claude, Cursor and VS Code and a few hours of debugging and fixing some basic bugs before I had it working.
+To get the prototype off the ground, I did some vibe coding and a few hours later, including some intense manual debugging to figure out and fix issues, it worked!

-• CreateObject (basically CoCreateInstance, or how it was called in VB was actually CreateObject)
+• CreateObject (basically CoCreateInstance, in Visual Basic it was CreateObject)

 • Get/Set Property